0exp/qonfig/README.md

 config.settings.service.protocol = :http # => Qonfig::ValidationError (should be a string)
 config.settings.service.creds.admin = :billikota # => Qonfig::ValidationError (should be a string)
 config.settings.enabled = true # => Qonfig::ValidationError (isnt `true`)

+config.settings.db.password = nil # ok, nil is ignored (non-strict behavior) config.settings.token = nil # => Qonfig::ValidationError (nil is not ignored, strict behavior) (should be a type of string)
 ```

 ---